ToshioCP/Gtk4-tutorial/gfm/sec24.md

 The runtime routine has its own cairo context.
 This is different from the cairo of GtkDrawingArea.
 Runtime routine draws a shape on the `surface` with the cairo context.
-After runtime routine returns to `run_cb`, the drawing function `draw_func` copies the `surface` to the surface in the GtkDrawingArea object.
+After runtime routine returns to `run_cb`, `run_cb` adds the GtkDrawingArea widget to the queue to redraw.
+When the widget is redraw,the drawing function `draw_func` is called.
+It copies the `surface` to the surface in the GtkDrawingArea object.

 `turtle.y` has two functions `init_cairo` and `destroy_cairo`.